Dave-team/Knowledge-base/CBT.md

 -	When I am not feeling this way, do I think about this type of situation any differently?
 How?
 What factual information do I focus on?
 -	When I have felt this way in the past, what did I think about that helped me feel better?
 -	Five years from now, if I look back at this situation, will I look at it any differently?
 Will I focus on any different part of my experience?
 -	Am I jumping to any conclusions in columns 3 and 4 that are not completely justified by the facts?
+Do I have proof for the thoughts?
 -	Am I blaming myself for something over which I do not have complete control?
 What facts can I write down that reflect a more fair, compassionate, or kind view of my responsibility?

 **Questions to help arrive at alternative or Balanced thinking**